Setting up and maintaining a Register of Registrable Controllers (RORC)

 Amending RORC information lodged with ACRA

 Q I made a mistake in submitting my entity’s RORC.
-Do I need to file Notice of Error (NOE)?
+Do I need to file a Notice of Error (NOE)?

-A: You may amend any RORC information that was wrongly provided to ACRA using the same e-Service Update Register of Registrable Controllers.
+A: You may amend any RORC information that was wrongly provided to ACRA using the same e-Service “Update Register of Registrable Controllers”.
 You do not have to file a NOE for RORC-related transactions.

 Q I have updated the particulars of the controller(s) using the RORC e-Service.
-Does that mean I do not need to update any changes of details with ACRA using the other transactions if the controller is also holding positions in the business entities or vice versa.
+Does that mean I do not need to update any changes of details with ACRA using the other transactions if the controller is also holding positions in the business entities or vice versa?

 A: RORC information lodged with ACRA is stored independently from the other business information filed by the entities.